Cost to Build a SaaS in 2026: The Honest $5k-$30k Guide

 Project 13: Custom CRM for Niche Industry

-- Features: Contact management, custom fields, pipeline tracking, email integration, task automation, reporting, API access
+- Features: Contact management, custom fields, pipeline tracking, email integration, task automation, reporting

 Project 14: HR Onboarding Portal